slowernews/wisdom-tldr/README.md

 ===
-###On teamwork

-No one is smarter than a small group.

-> *'If you want to go fast, go alone.
-If you want to go far, go together.' -- African proverb*

-> *'There are no bad teams, only bad leaders.'*

-CHALLENGE: *pawn sacrifices.* Use it only on life changing situations and at your own risk.

-> *'Get others to do the work for you, but always take the credit.' -- Robert Greene (7th law of power)*

-> *'Keep your hands clean.' -- Robert Greene (26th law of power)*

-===
-###On micro-management
+###On communication

 Management is about communication.
+Being a boss to be equal parts manager and psychotherapist.

 > *'Spend 1 hour a day just talking to your people and everything will be OK.'*

-A manager should make himself 2 questions a day:

-- «What is important to accomplish?» (where i am I going)

-- «Where was I uncomfortable the day before?» (what went right and where do i need support)

-The speed that you offload your stuff will be the speed of your team.
+> *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».
+Some people also go through «incompetent and confident», «where the best option is often to stand back and act as a safety net while letting the person learn whatever lesson they needed to learn.' -- exelius*

+===
+###On delegating

-> *'The speed of the boss is the speed of the team.'*
+Managing is delegating.
+Your speed as a manager is the speed of the team.

 Your productivity as a manager is measured as the productivity of your team.
 Being seated making stuff is not productive.
-The key principle is putting your team’s productivity first, instead of your own, individual productivity.
+The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
 Think about what is best for others, and think about the things you can delegate vs. the things that only you can do.
-If you truly work for your people instead of hiding at your desk, just tell yourself: What I accomplished today is not yet visible.
-But it will be.
+If you truly work for your people instead of hiding at your desk, just tell yourself: What I accomplished today is not yet visible, but it will be.

-> *'Managing is delegating.'*
+> *'A manager should make himself 2 questions a day:<br>
+- «What is important to accomplish?» (where are you going)<br>
+- «Where was I uncomfortable the day before?» (what went right and where do you need support)<br>
+The speed that you offload your stuff will be the speed of your team.'*

 > *'Instead of generalizing and saying «management is useless» it is more correct to say «bad management is counterproductive».'*

-Being a boss to be equal parts and psychotherapist.

-> *'The goal is to move everyone up from "unconfident and incompetent" to "confident and competent".
-Some people also go through "incompetent and confident", which is also something where the best option is often to stand back and act as a safety net while letting the person learn whatever lesson they needed to learn.' -- exelius*
+> *'There are no bad teams, only bad leaders.'*

 ===
-###On feedback
+###On giving feedback

-A boss shouldn't add his two cents, specially on subjective stuff, unless he's certain they're needed.
-This only works when the delivered work is good enough.
-You delegate a task, and have an expectation about the outcome.
-It doesn't have to be exactly as you expected it to be.
+A manager shouldn't add his two cents, specially on subjective stuff, unless he's certain the delivered work is not good enough.
+You delegate a task and have an expectation about the outcome but it doesn't have to be exactly as you expected it to be.

-But if feedback is needed there's some right ways to give it without violating ownership:
+If feedback is needed:

-- don't give arbitrary feedback, give a reason («Because» is a great motivator).
-A common technique I use is "can you take another look at this section for xyz reasons?".
+- give a reason.
+Try "can you take another look at this for XYZ reasons?".
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked.

+> *'«Because» is a great motivator'*
-- ask instead of telling: eg. «Why did you decide to put the slides in that order?» This does a couple things: sometimes, the IC does things for a reason that the boss doesn't know about, and this gives the IC a way to explain to the boss without needing to sound contradictory.
-It allows the boss a chance to learn when something is done for a good reason, or gets the IC to revisit a decision when not done for a good reason.
-It also creates a dialog, so the two can discuss what the answer should be, instead of a debate where each side first stakes out positions.

-Absolutely ask question when appropriate, perhaps only ask questions and lead your people to discover what you would have suggested.
+- ask instead of telling: eg. «Why did you decide to do X in that order?» This creates a dialog, so the two can discuss what the answer should be, instead of a debate where each side first stakes out positions.
+Lead your people to discover what you would have suggested.
 Smart people will get to the same place you were going, or you may learn something, if you are humble enough to listen!

-In any case, humility is needed for leadership.
-Pounding directives down on junior people is absolutely a demotivator.
-Not giving any direction is also very demotivational.
-Gaining an understanding (broad or specific, as the case may be) and giving appropriate feedback makes your juniors feel like what they are doing is important.
+In any case, [humility](#on-humbleness) is needed for leadership.
+Pounding directives down or not giving any direction are demotivators for your junior people.
+Gaining an understanding and giving appropriate feedback makes your juniors feel like what they are doing is important.

-> *'«Is that the best you can do?» -- Henry Kissinger'*
+> *'«Is that the best you can do?»'*

 > *'«Interesting, how do you feel about it?»'*